PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     .. versionadded:: 2.0.0

     Get the current health-check mode, ``active`` or ``lazy``.
-Note that health-checks might be disabled because :meth:`Server:setUp` or :meth:`Server:setDown` were called, in which case this method will return the health-check more that will be restored ud :meth:`Server:setAuto` is called.
+Note that health-checks might be disabled because :meth:`Server:setUp` or :meth:`Server:setDown` were called, in which case this method will return the health-check mode that will be restored if :meth:`Server:setAuto` is called.

     :returns: The current health-check mode